Why most goal-setters never build a tracking system

 The research on goal achievement tracking is decisive.
 Harkin and colleagues analyzed 138 studies involving nearly 20,000 participants and found that monitoring goal progress produces a medium effect size (d = 0.40) on goal achievement [1].
 People who track are significantly more likely to succeed.

 The reasons are practical, not mystical.
-When you measure something regularly, you notice what’s actually happening rather than what you assume is happening.
-You can’t fool yourself about whether you’re working toward your goal – the evidence stares back at you.
+When you measure something regularly, you notice what is actually happening rather than what you assume is happening.
+You cannot fool yourself about whether you are working toward your goal, because the evidence stares back at you.

 Tracking forces early intervention too.
-If you review your progress weekly and notice you’re off-track, you can adjust your approach on Tuesday instead of discovering in December that you’ve failed entirely.
+If you review your progress weekly and notice you are off-track, you can adjust your approach on Tuesday instead of discovering in December that you have failed entirely.
 You catch drift before it becomes destiny.

 And tracking creates a feedback loop.
 You see a number improving, and that improvement (even a small one) reinforces the tracking behavior itself.
 The system becomes self-sustaining rather than something you force yourself to do.
-Goal tracking doesn’t just measure progress.
-The act of monitoring generates forward momentum.
+Goal tracking does not just measure progress.
+The act of monitoring your goal progress generates forward momentum by creating a feedback loop between effort and evidence.

 The three components of every effective goal tracking system

-You don’t need a fancy app or an elaborate system.
+You do not need a fancy app or an elaborate system.
 But you do need three specific things.
 Miss any one of them, and tracking becomes a pointless exercise.

 Component 1: Measurable indicators

-You need at least one number (or yes-no metric) that tells you whether you’re moving toward your goal.
+You need at least one number (or yes-no metric) that tells you whether you are moving toward your goal.
 Most people get this wrong by choosing a lagging indicator (the final outcome) instead of a leading indicator (the input that predicts the outcome).

 For example: your goal is to finish a 5K.
-Your lagging indicator is your 5K finish time – you can’t measure this until race day.
+Your lagging indicator is your 5K finish time, which you cannot measure until race day.
 Your leading indicator is miles run per week, which you can measure every week.
 Track the leading indicator.
 The lagging indicator happens naturally once the leading indicator is healthy.

-The best indicator is the one you can measure today, not the one you’ll measure in six months.
+The best progress indicator is the one you can measure today, not the one you will measure in six months.

 A solid rule: every tracked goal needs exactly one leading indicator and one lagging indicator.
-The leading indicator tells you if you’re doing the work.
+The leading indicator tells you if you are doing the work.
 The lagging indicator confirms the work is producing results.

 Component 2: A consistent recording mechanism

 The only real requirement: the tool should feel easy to open and easy to update.
 If opening your tracking system requires three logins and clicking through three screens, it has too much friction.
-If it’s a sticky note on your monitor, it has perfect friction.
+If it is a sticky note on your monitor, it has perfect friction.

 Most people overthink this.
 A spreadsheet with three columns (date, indicator, note) beats a sophisticated app you never open.
 A paper calendar with X marks beats a digital habit tracker you find annoying.
-The tool doesn’t create success.
-Consistency with the tool creates success.
+A goal tracking tool does not create success.
+Consistent daily use of a goal tracking tool creates success.

 Component 3: Scheduled review intervals